garylirocks/quickrefs/azure-entra-pim.markdown

 $scope='<full-resource-id>' // FULL id required
 $principal='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'

-# get eligible ones
+# get eligible assignments
-# - shows inherited permissions from upper scopes
+# - always show inherited permissions from upper scopes
-# - shows assignment in sub scopes,
+# - for sub scopes,
 #   - if the scope is a subscription, like `/subscriptions/xxxx`, it shows assignment on children RGs and resources within it
 #   - but if the scope is a management group like `/providers/Microsoft.Management/managementGroups/xxx`, it doesn't show assignments in children subscriptions
 Get-AzRoleEligibilitySchedule -Scope $scope -Filter "principalId eq $principal" `